Frontiers reaches 6.4 on Journal Impact Factors

 There is a strong desire and need from medical communities and the public to speed the translation of basic science discoveries into new diagnostics and therapies.
 In line with these principles, the section strongly encourages papers that emphasize the importance of clinical relevance in basic science research.
 Few basic science articles clearly describe how key findings could be translated into clinical benefits or how a new biological pathway identified in each project could possibly facilitate the development of new drugs or diagnostics.
 To contribute to accelerating clinical translation, we wish to link fundamental basic science with clinical medicine more closely, with the overall aim to improve medical outcomes and patient care in cardiovascular medicine.

 To achieve this multidisciplinary and translational approach, the Atherosclerosis and Vascular Medicine editorial team is composed of experienced basic, translational and clinical researchers and medical practitioners.
 We focus on carefully recognizing the scientific merits of manuscripts and assisting authors to produce high-quality, reliable, and scientifically sound articles through our unique interactive peer-review process.

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, Semantic Scholar, Ulrich's Periodicals Directory, CLOCKSS

 PMCID: all published articles receive a PMCID

-Atherosclerosis and Vascular Medicine welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis & Theory, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.
+Atherosclerosis and Vascular Medicine welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.